-The provision (benefit) for income taxes and the effective income tax rates for the first quarter of 2018 and the first quarter of 2017 were as follows (dollars in thousands):
+The provision for income taxes and the effective income tax rates for the six months ended June 30, 2018 and the six months ended June 30, 2017 were as follows (dollars in thousands):

 2018 2017

-Provision (benefit) for income taxes \$134 \$ (99)
+Provision for income taxes \$497 \$ 168

-Effective income tax rate 3.3% (9.4)%
+Effective income tax rate 4.0% 13.6%

 The effective tax rate was lower than the statutory tax rate in 2018 due to the utilization of net operating carryforwards and tax credits.
-It was lower in 2017 due to a full valuation allowance against all net domestic deferred tax assets.
+The provision for income taxes in 2017 was primarily due to estimated foreign income taxes and for estimated state taxes in jurisdictions in which we do not have net operating loss carryforwards.
+No tax benefit could be recognized for the majority of our losses during the periods due to a full valuation allowance against all net domestic deferred tax assets.

-Net income per diluted share attributable to Vicor Corporation was \$0.10 for the first quarter of 2018 as compared to net loss per share of \$(0.02) for the first quarter of 2017.
+Net income per diluted share attributable to Vicor Corporation was \$0.29 for the six months ended June 30, 2018, compared to net loss per share of \$(0.04) for the six months ended June 30, 2017.